mathhhys/softcodes-vs-code/docs/docs/quickstart.md

 2. Select **Plugins** on the sidebar.

-3. Search for "Continue" in the marketplace and click `Install`.
-Once installed you'll see Continue show up on the right toolbar:
+3. Search for "Softcodes" in the marketplace and click `Install`.
+Once installed you'll see Softcodes show up on the right toolbar:

 ![jetbrains-quickstart](/img/jetbrains-quickstart.png)